 Q: What type of marketing is done to attract potential renters to my property?

 A: Upon partnering with Atrium Management, we will take photos of your home, highlighting the attributes that are most attractive to potential renters.
-We feature your property on our website, atriummanagement.com, post the property details and photos to our social media pages, and disseminate the property details to a number of real estate websites that promote available properties to potential tenants.
-We also place signage on the property and many times prospective tenants will call based on their desire to live in a certain area of town.
+We feature your property on our website, atriummanagement.com, post the property details and photos to our social media pages, and disseminate the property details to a number of real estate websites that promote available properties to potential residents.
+We also place signage on the property and many times prospective residents will call based on their desire to live in a certain area of town.

 Additionally, we will go above and beyond by contacting a list of top real estate brokers in the area to give them the details of your property.
-Our professional network of realtors provides you access to thousands of prospective tenants.
+Our professional network of realtors provides you access to thousands of prospective residents.

 Q: How long will it take to rent my property?